Your home holds memories...and value

 For many Americans, the equity we have in our home – the difference between what we owe on it and what it’s worth – is our biggest asset.
 But how can we access that wealt...

 Home equity product is available in Washington, Oregon and Idaho.
 The minimum loan amount is $20,000.
-Maximum loan to value of up to 95%.
 The Annual Percentage Rate (APR) is a variable rate.
 Initial rate is based on loan amount, loan to value and credit history.
 Not all applicants will qualify for the lowest rate.
 Your qualifying rate may adjust monthly and is based on the highest Prime Rate as published in The Wall Street Journal as of the date of any rate adjustment, plus or minus a margin.
 Under no circumstances will your annual percentage rate exceed 18.000% per annum.
 Property insurance required.
 Fees at account opening include a $175 processing fee and $150 document preparation fee.
 Closing costs range from $700-$2,200 depending on appraisal requirements.
 Offer subject to credit approval, which includes verification of application information and receipt of collateral documents.
 Not all applicants will qualify.
 Rates, terms, and conditions subject to change.
 Consult your tax advisor with any questions regarding tax advantages or deductibility of interest.